DNP-MPH Concurrent Degree

 |Effective immediately, the Population Health Nursing track is now called Population Health & Systems Leadership.
 This name change better reflects the focus of the track; there are no changes to the curriculum.
 Contact email@example.com if you have any questions.|

-Nurses interested in advanced multi-disciplinary training necessary for global and population health practice can apply for our concurrent Doctor of Nursing Practice (DNP) in Population Health Nursing (PHN) and Master of Public Health (MPH) in Global Health.
+Nurses interested in advanced multi-disciplinary training necessary for global and population health practice can apply for our concurrent Doctor of Nursing Practice (DNP) in Population Health & Systems Leadership (PHSL) and Master of Public Health (MPH) in Global Health.

 Become a leader in population health

 Our PHSL track in the DNP degree program is designed for nurses who are interested in improving population health, healthcare, and community systems in the U.S. and around the world.
 Our multi-disciplinary curriculum teaches you to:

 - Become a leader to work effectively with diverse stakeholders and communities

 - Use skills in community assessment and engagement, policy and program development and evaluation, budgeting, and management to drive healthy change, policy, and high impact solutions to health problems

 Population Health graduates excel in traditional and non-traditional nursing practice roles in different employment sectors, including education, government, and non-profit organizations.

 In the Global Health MPH program, you will take a social justice approach to global health, focusing on the:

 - Social, economic, and political determinants of health